-3.5 Settlement of Executed Orders
+3.4.
+Settlement of Executed Orders

-KNG is responsible for overseeing or arranging the settlement of executed orders for clients and uses thirdparty clearing and/or settlement agents.
-KNG will take all reasonable steps to ensure that any client financial instruments or client funds received in settlement of an executed order are promptly and correctly delivered to the account of the appropriate client.
+KNG is responsible for overseeing or arranging the settlement of executed orders for clients and uses third-party clearing and/or settlement agents to do so.
+KNG must take all reasonable steps to ensure that any client financial instruments or client funds received in settlement of an executed order are promptly and correctly delivered to the account of the appropriate client.

-3.6 Reporting Trade Confirmations to Clients
+3.5.
+Reporting Trade Confirmations to Clients

-In accordance with COBS 16.1, when KNG carries out a client order it will promptly provide the client, in a durable medium, with the essential information concerning the execution of the order.
-This will be sent out as soon as possible and no later than the first business day following the date of execution.
-In addition, KNG will provide clients with details of the status of their order, upon request.
+When KNG carries out a client order it must promptly provide the client, in a durable medium, with the essential information concerning the execution of the order.
+This should be sent out as soon as possible and no later than the first business day following the date of execution.
+In addition, KNG must also be able to provide clients with details of the status of their order, upon request.

-3.7 Policy Review
+3.6.
+Policy Review